 Ditch the Diet

 Even if you are eating a healthy balanced diet, you always want to make sure you’re getting enough calories and fat in your diet.
 It’s important to consume enough calories to support your weight to maintain a healthy menstrual cycle.
-A five year retrospective study of female athletes with menstrual disturbances found that increasing their dietary intake helped the return of their period.
+A five year retrospective study of athletes with menstrual disturbances found that increasing their dietary intake helped the return of their period.
 There seems to be a focus on getting enough fat and carbohydrate, since these nutrients tend to be the most under consumed macronutrients (thanks to popular diets like Keto, Paleo & Atkins).

 Not only is it important to get the right nutrition in, but it’s also important to get enough in your diet to support your weight and your reproductive health.